 - Students will know how to identify and analyse legal and ethical issues arising in data science and the information society

-- Students will be able to conduct comparative research and analysis of sources related to algorithm regulation, privacy, intellectual property laws and data ownership
+- Students will be able to conduct comparative research and analysis of sources related to algorithm regulation and privacy

 - During classes, small practical sessions will be performed enabling students to search for sources through known databases